-The paper is igned to make an overview of nutritional food security situation pinpointing the key challenges and potential areas for future development.
+Abstract The paper is designed to make an overview of nutritional food security situation pinpointing the key challenges and potential areas for future development.
 It has analysed the status of food availability, access to food, food utilization and food stability with emphasis on balanced nutrition and food safety to address the problems of nutritional food security in Bangladesh.
-Emphasis has been given on production, international trade, food stocks, price stability, safety nets and public food distribution system to address food availability.
-Special emphasis has been given on strengthening ability to afford food and intake of food of balanced nutrition.
-We have tried to highlight pattern of food intake, with eye to both quantity and quality and balanced nutrition for healthy life.
-Attempt has been made to verify the food adequacy and dietary diversity as compared to the requirements for health.
-Food security situation under two umbrellas: macronutrients and micronutrients.
-Special care has been given to micronutrient deficiency among the people of Bangladesh.
-Food and nutrition security has been analysed by socio economic strata of the population.
-There has been effort to identify areas of food deficiency for proactive interventions.
-Attempt has been made to work out strategic options for food security in the interface of production, consumption requirements and global trade situation.
-The paper has analysed the alternatives of Self sufficiency and Self reliance strategies for formulating appropriate food security policy options in the long run for Bangladesh.
-Consideration has been given to highlight uncertainty of international trade, country's land scarcity, need for increase of production of nutritious food (like pulses, fish, dairy products and livestock), climate change and environmental hazards in the country and uncertainty in employment of the able bodied vast masses of people.
+Attempt has been made to verify the food adequacy and work out strategic options for food security in the interface of production, consumption requirements and global trade situation.
+The paper has analysed the alternatives of self sufficiency and self reliance strategies for formulating appropriate food security policy options in the long run for Bangladesh.
 Focus has been given on redefining food security in terms of stable and adequate supply of balanced nutritious food for all.
-Stress has been on nutrition education among the general public especially among women.
+Emphaies has been on nutrition education among the general public especially among women.